1jour1vin

 Château Thivin - Cuvée Godefroy 2011

-"Great firmness, more mineral than tannic, lots of character, but it's best to wait a little while for the fruit to return, which will make for a dense and straightforward bottle. " (Le Guide Bettane & Desseauve des Vins de France 2014).
-This cuvée is always very enjoyable and straightforward, both fruity and deep at the same time...
+“Great structure, more mineral than tannic, with plenty of character, but it’s best to wait a while for the fruit to come through; this will result in a dense, well-structured wine. ” (The Bettane & Desseauve Guide to French Wines 2014).
+Always a pleasure to drink and refreshingly honest, this cuvée is both fruity and deep...

 Buy your Thivin wines at the best price in a private sale!